-18.3.
+19.3.
 Predefined annotations

 Annotation names that start with lowercase letters are reserved for the standard library and architecture.
 This document pre-defines a set of "standard" annotations in Appendix C. We expect that this list will grow.
-We encourage custom architectures to define annotations starting with a manufacturer prefix: e.g., an organization named X would use annotations named like @X\annotation
+We encourage custom architectures to define annotations starting with a manufacturer prefix: e.g., an organization named X would use annotations named like @X_annotation

-18.3.1.
+19.3.1.
 Optional parameter annotations

-A parameter to a package, extern method, extern function or extern object constructor can be annotated with @optional to indicate that the user does not need to provide a corresponding argument for that parameter.
+A parameter to a package, parser type, control type, extern method, extern function or extern object constructor can be annotated with @optional to indicate that the user does not need to provide a corresponding argument for that parameter.
 The meaning of a parameter with no supplied value is target-dependent.

-18.3.2.
+19.3.2.
 Annotations on the table action list